PoshLemur/GPC2Macro/README.md

 All IO inputs are using the default GPC Designators.
 E.G. "BUTTON_1"

 # Known Issues
-  Negative floating point values produce the wrong hex code (off by a small ammount.)
-I haven't figured out why.
+  Negative floating point values produce the wrong hex code (off by a small ammount) I haven't figured out why.

 # Future Plans
 Add support for PS4_ XBX_ and other console identifiers, as well as raw button index values.